tanema/ghost_in_the_post/README.md

 }
 ```

-You can also include a javascript file for individual mail methods
+You can also change the includes, timeout and wait event per method like the following

 ```ruby
 class NewsletterMailer < ActionMailer::Base